Carina Lorraine Binning1

 1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume I, page 131.
 Hereinafter cited as The Complete Peerage.

-Sir Robert Kerr, 1st Earl of Ancram1
+Robert Kerr, 1st Earl of Ancrame1

 M, #12245, b.
 1578, d. after 9 December 1654

-Sir Robert Kerr, 1st Earl of Ancram was also known as Robert Carr.1 He was invested as a Knight, Order of the Bath (K.B.) on 25 July 1603.1 In 1611 he had charters of lands at Whitchester.1 He was Captain of the King's Body Guard to King James VI [Scotland] before 1613.1 On 1 February 1620 he killed Charles Maxwell of Terregles, in a duel, which the latter had initiated.
-He was tried at the Cambridge Assizes, found guilty of manslaughter, and banished for six months.1 He held the office of Gentleman of the Bedchamber in 1625.1 He held the office of Member of Parliament (M.P.) for Aylesbury between January 1625 and August 1625.1 He held the office of Member of Parliament (M.P.) for Preston from 1628 to 1629.1 In 1631 he had charters of the Lordship of Newbottle.1 In 1632 he had charters of the Barony of Langnewton.1 He was created 1st Earl of Ancram [Scotland] on 24 June 1633, with a special remainder to his heirs male by his second wife, and then to his heirs male general.1 He was created 1st Lord Kerr of Nisbet, Langnewton and Dolphinstoun [Scotland] on 24 June 1633.1 He lived at Ancram, Roxburghshire, Scotland.1 After the murder of the king (James VI?), he retired to Holland.1
+He was also known as Robert Carr.1 He was appointed Knight, Order of the Bath (K.B.) on 25 July 1603.1 In 1607 he (and his brothers) signed the 'Letters of Slains' in forgiveness of Lord Roxburghe for the murder of his father.2 In 1611 he had charters of lands at Whitchester.1 He was Captain of the King's Body Guard to King James VI [Scotland] before 1613.1 On 1 February 1620 he killed Charles Maxwell of Terregles, in a duel, which the latter had initiated.
+He was tried at the Cambridge Assizes, found guilty of manslaughter, and banished for six months.1 He held the office of Gentleman of the Bedchamber in 1625.1 He held the office of Member of Parliament (M.P.) for Aylesbury between January 1625 and August 1625.1 He held the office of Member of Parliament (M.P.) for Preston from 1628 to 1629.1 In 1631 he had charters of the Lordship of Newbottle.1 In 1632 he had charters of the Barony of Langnewton.1 He was created 1st Lord Kerr of Nisbet, Langnewton and Dolphinstoun [Scotland] on 24 June 1633.1 He was created 1st Earl of Ancrame [Scotland] on 24 June 1633, with a special remainder to his heirs male by his second wife, and then to his heirs male general.1 He lived at Ancram, Roxburghshire, ScotlandG.1 After the murder of the king (Charles I), he retired to Holland.1

 He was a fervent loyalist (to King James VI), of high education, and an author of some note.1